OpnSrcConstruction/OSCshellRCs/README.md

 OSCbashRCs
 ==========

-a collection of my BASH SHell aliases, and descriptive menus for those aliases.
+a collection of my BASH SHell aliases, functions, and descriptive menus for those command shortcuts.